bsm1244/bsm1244.github.io/index.md

 Hi!
 I am a Ph.D. candidate at **Seoul National University** since 2023.
 I am currently advised by **Prof. Jung Ho Ahn** and a member of the SCALable Computer Architecture Laboratory ([SCALE Lab]).

+My research primarily centers on DRAM microarchitecture, including efforts to reverse-engineer internal structures and operations.
+I also work on reliability, such as analyzing DRAM error characteristics, and security, with a particular focus on RowHammer attacks.
+In addition, I am interested in improving memory system performance.
+More recently, my work has focused on optimizing memory systems for large language model (LLM) workloads.

 [SCALE Lab]: https://scale.snu.ac.kr/

 ---